AT&T Internet Air vs. T-Mobile Home Internet

 T-Mobile Home Internet plans

-T-Mobile also offers the option to reduce prices by $10.00 to $20.00 per month with a qualifying cell plan.
+T-Mobile also offers the option to reduce prices by $15.00 per month with a qualifying cell plan.
 Unlike AT&T, T-Mobile actually tells you which plans qualify: Go5G Next, Go5G Plus, and Magenta MAX get you a $20 discount; Go5G, Magenta, or Essentials phone plan gets you $10 off.
 These are T-Mobile’s best plans, but they’re also the priciest, so customers on a tight budget should definitely keep that in mind.

 T-Mobile includes all the equipment you need at no additional cost, so there are no additional fees to factor into these prices—a welcome change from many other internet service providers (ISPs).